 Hit and run accidents occur when a driver causes a traffic accident and then flees the scene.
 Many hit and run accident victims are pedestrians and bicyclists, though these incidents can also involve other vehicles.
 Oftentimes, drivers who commit hit and run accidents are uninsured, unlicensed or unauthorized drivers.
 Hit and run accidents may result in serious injuries to the victim(s).
 Failure to stop following an accident is grounds for negligence and can result in a hit and run lawsuit.
 Our New York vehicle injury lawyers can pursue injury cases against hit and run drivers to help victims get the compensation they deserve.

 No-fault insurance can help victims of vehicle accidents recoup compensation for injuries or damages.
 Drivers and passengers injured in an accident caused by another driver may be eligible for no-fault insurance.
 A no-fault claim usually covers lost wages or medical bills incurred due to the injuries caused by a vehicle accident.
 No-fault insurance claims have a number of restrictions and victims are only eligible if certain conditions are met.
-As a result, these claims are typically complex and victims can greatly benefit from the expertise of a New York vehicle injury lawyer.
+As a result, these claims are typically complex and victims can greatly benefit from a New York vehicle injury lawyer.

 Rear-end collisions are among the most common types of car accidents.
 When a driver is struck from behind by another vehicle, the force of the crash can result in serious injuries (typically to the back or neck).
 Rear-end collisions are prevalent at red lights, stop signs and traffic mergers; rear-end accidents can also occur during stop-and-go traffic.
 In many cases, rear-end collisions are caused by negligent drivers.
 If a driver looks down or becomes inattentive for just a few seconds, a rear-end collision may ensue.
 Victims of rear-end collisions should contact an experienced New York vehicle injury lawyer to determine whether or not there is grounds for a lawsuit.